magento/glossary/src/terms/rss-feed.md

 ---
 Abbreviation for "Really Simple Syndication".
 A technology that creates web content syndication and allows web users to subscribe to product feeds, websites, and blogs.
 Allows clients to identify new content more efficiently.

-The Admin user interface uses an RSS feed provided by Magento to receive alerts for available security patches and other important announcements.
+The Admin user interface uses an RSS feed provided by Adobe to receive alerts for available security patches and other important announcements.